-Design degree and my first design job
+Design degree and the first design job

-I started out as a website designer when I first entered the design world post-university (Bachelor of Applied Sciences w/ Hons) at a Saas company called JobAdder based in Sydney, Australia.
+I started out as a website designer when I first entered the design world post-university (Bachelor of Applied Sciences w/ Hons) at a SaaS company called JobAdder based in Sydney, Australia.

 These guys were seriously disrupting the recruitment industry, much like Xero at the time.
 They were taking laborious ‘follow-up’ work and automating it for recruiters – cool!

 Working on a piece of software that had 5000 daily active users, I soon realised I was less fascinated with the visual appeal of websites and more obsessed with how complex web applications functioned.